Unlock Your Home’s Potential

 All ADU parking must be accommodated on the property, overnight street parking is prohibited.
 All general parking provisions established by the Town, which can be viewed here, apply to ADUs.

-Yes!
+• Yes!
 With the Build More, Get More Grant Program, ADU building permit applications have until March 1, 2027, to qualify and receive grant funding to support construction.
-Visit the Save on your ADU page to learn more.
+Click here to learn more.

 For ADUs on a private sewage system or well, homeowners should contact Durham Region’s Public Health Department at 1-800-841-2729 or by email, as a separate permit will be required.